 The Dawn of the Tiberium Age is a stand-alone Tiberian Sun to Tiberian Dawn (C&C 95) and Red Alert total conversion which aims to allow people to both play and mod TD and RA, while having all of the benefits of the TS engine.

-DTA's classic mode aims to mimic TD's gameplay as closely as possible, while the enhanced mode adds many new features to the TD factions, adds balance improvements and also allows you to play as the RA factions.
+DTA's classic mode aims to mimic Tiberian Dawn's gameplay as closely as possible, while the enhanced mode also adds the Red Alert factions and adds many new features and balance improvements.
 In other words, you're able to for example have matches between Nod and Soviet or mix it up however you like.

 This mod is still actively being worked on, so you can expect frequent updates and if you find any bugs, please report them so that we can fix them as soon as possible.

 Affiliates: BECOME AN AFFILIATE . . . . .
 Our button: ....

 If you've been following us lately, you've most likely noticed that we've been posting plenty of pictures from the next version of The Dawn of the Tiberium Age.

 Today we're officially announcing The Dawn of the Tiberium Age 1.13.
 It will be a massive multiplayer-oriented update, including new features for Skirmish and especially CnCNet multiplayer.
 We're aiming to give you the best classic C&C experience available, no less.
 Let me list some of DTA 1.13's new multiplayer features:

 That's just the technical part.
 For gameplay features, we have 81 varied multiplayer maps, 4 different and diverse factions to pick from, and a huge array of multiplayer options that outnumbers every official C&C game and most mods ever made:

 For precise descriptions of these game options, please check some of the images on our images section.